 1 1993, for which the insurance company did not report premiums and remit 2 special fund assessments based on the calculated cost for coverage prior to the 3 reduction for deductibles, "premiums received" includes the initial premium 4 plus any reimbursements invoiced for losses, expenses, and fees charged 5 under the deductibles.
 The special fund assessment rates in effect for 6 reimbursements invoiced for losses, expenses, or fees charged under the 7 deductibles shall be those percentages in effect on the effective date of the 8 insurance policy.
-For policies covering covered[leased] employees having a 9 co-employment relationship with a professional employer organization and 10 a client as defined in Section 2 of this Act[KRS 342.615], "premiums 11 received" means premiums calculated using the experience modification 12 factor of each client[lessee] as defined in Section 2 of this Act[KRS 342.615] 13 for each covered [leased] employee for that portion of the payroll pertaining to 14 the covered[leased] employee.
+For policies covering covered[leased] employees having a 9 co-employment relationship with a professional employer organization and 10 a client as defined in KRS Chapter 336[KRS 342.615], "premiums received" 11 means premiums calculated using the experience modification factor of each 12 client[lessee] as defined in KRS Chapter 336[KRS 342.615] for each 13 covered[leased] employee for that portion of the payroll pertaining to the 14 covered[leased] employee.